bluerock-io/fm-ci/fm-demo/README.md

 ## Packaging fm-dmeo

-Build a release image, then run
+Package a release image with `make pack-release`, then run
 ```
 ./sync.sh path/to/fm-demo-folders
 ```